-More than 200 people marched down Main Street in Waynesville on Sunday, May 16, for the First Annual Drug Awareness Walk, which was organized by the SHARE Project (Spreading Hope and Awareness and Removing the Epidemic Stigma).
-People shared their stories, some who were in long-term substance abuse recoveries and others who had lost loved ones to drug addiction and overdoses.
-(Photo credit: WLOS Staff) Facebook Share Icon Twitter Share Icon Email Share Icon WAYNESVILLE, N.C.
-(WLOS) —
+More than 200 people marched down Main Street in Waynesville for the 2nd Annual Drug Awareness Walk, which was organized by The SHARE Project (Spreading Hope and Awareness and Removing the Epidemic Stigma).
+People shared their stories, some who were in long-term substance use and now in recovery and others who had lost loved ones to drug addiction and overdoses.
+(Photo credit: WLOS Staff)

 Nearly 200 people came together last Sunday to march in memory of those lost to addiction.
 The event, which also called attention to services offered and featured several speeches from those touched by addiction, was hosted by the SHARE Project.